t-creech/Yield-Curve-Modelling-and-PCA/README.md

 - **Data ingestion & cleaning** – scripts to download and clean yield data.
 - **PCA implementation** – compute principal components of the yield curve to identify level, slope and curvature factors.
 - **Visualization & analysis** – notebooks or scripts to visualize the yield curve over time and interpret the PCA factors.
-- **Makefile & environment management** – reproducible workflow with a `Makefile` and `environment.yml` / `requirements.txt` for creating the development environment.
+- **Makefile & environment management** – reproducible workflow with a `Makefile` and `environment.yml` for creating the development environment.

 ## Repository structure

 - `src/` – source code for data preparation, PCA computation and analysis.
 - `notebooks/` – interactive notebooks exploring the yield curve data and PCA results.
 - `Makefile` – defines tasks for setting up the environment, running analysis, etc.
-- `environment.yml` / `requirements.txt` – list Python dependencies.
+- `environment.yml` – list Python dependencies.

 ## Getting started